rhythmcao/SJTU-Courses/README.md

-# Game2048
-This is a Java progrram implementing simplified game 2048.
+# This is simplified runnable Game 2048 implmented in Java.